-Have you ever looked at a tube of artist paint and wondered what all of that jargon means?
+Have you ever looked at a tube of artist’s paint and wondered what that jargon means?
 Or maybe you have never noticed the wealth of information written on the tubes.

-There is more to paint than just brand, color and price.
-Most artist grade paint tubes will give you all of the information you need to choose the right paint for your work.
+There is more to painting than brand, color, and price.
+Most artist-grade paint tubes provide all the information you need to choose the right paint for your work.

-Here are some tips on how to read the label on a tube of artist paint and how this information will help you in deciding what to buy.
+Here are some tips on reading the label on a tube of artist paint, which will help you decide what to buy.

 My post on choosing the right paint will also give you more information.